Carlos Tatay

-Carlos Tatay (born 7 May 2003) is a Spanish former motorcycle rider who last competed in the 2023 FIM CEV Moto2 European Championship for the Pertamina Mandalika SAG Team.
+Carlos Tatay Vila (born 7 May 2003) is a Spanish former motorcycle racer who last competed in the 2023 FIM CEV Moto2 European Championship for the Pertamina Mandalika SAG Team.
 He previously competed in the Moto3 class in the motorcycle world championship with Prüstel GP and is also a previous winner of the Red Bull MotoGP Rookies Cup, having won the title in 2019.

 In July 2023, Tatay suffered multiple injuries, including spinal cord damage, in a serious crash at the Algarve International Circuit.
 As of November 2023, he remains in recovery and is receiving physiotherapy.

 Career

 Early career

 Tatay debuted in the FIM CEV Moto3 Junior World Championship mid-way through the 2018 season, ultimately finishing in 24th place.
 He also took part in the Red Bull MotoGP Rookies Cup in 2018, winning in just his second race, and finishing the season in 5th place with 4 podiums and 148 points total.

 In 2019, Tatay again completed double-duty in both series.
 In CEV Moto3, he won 4 races and finished 2nd in the championship, while in the 2019 Red Bull MotoGP Rookies Cup, Tatay won 4 races, finishing on the podium in 9 of the first 10 races, clinching the championship win.
 Having secured the championship at the penultimate round in Misano, Tatay missed the season finale double-header in Aragon, as he was promoted to a wildcard slot in the Moto3 world championship race there.